 In later conflicts, Fort Lewis also played a key role.
 The fort shipped out the first American division to leave the United States bound for the Korean War.
 During the Vietnam era, Fort Lewis was an army training center, processing personnel departing for and returning from the war in Southeast Asia.

 During the 1990s, general reductions in U.S. military spending resulted in quite the opposite for Pierce County.
 Beginning in 1994, the Army assigned an armored brigade and 3,000 soldiers to Fort Lewis as part of a redeployment from Europe.
 This unit was later converted to lighter Stryker armored vehicles and became three brigades of the 2nd Infantry Division.
 Fort Lewis became a major source of troops sent to Iraq beginning in 2003, including members of the Washington National Guard.
-By 2006, 30,000 soldiers were based at the fort.

 The City of Tacoma opened Tacoma Field/Pierce County Airport in 1929.
 In 1938 the state of Washington transferred the property to the United States government for use as an Army Air Force base.